roderickjackson-bradley/socket_io_app/work/w11/d2/03-react-ajax/react-ajax.md

 If you google how to use this or that library with React, many of the results returned will reference modules and/or React components that can be installed via npm.

-However, using third-party libraries without resorting to installing custom modules/components is not difficult.
+However, much of the time, using third-party libraries without resorting to installing custom modules/components is not difficult.

 To demonstrate this, we're going to use the Google Maps JavaScript library to load a map of the user's current location.